tech-advantage/edc-popover-react/README.md

 ```

 All EdcHelp props that override the Provider are in the EdcHelp scope and completely isolated.

-You can safely use several languages without modifying the provider !

 Props to specify for the `EdcHelp` (see [EdcHelpProps](./src/data/EdcHelpData.tsx#L6)):
 | Prop | Type | Description |